 | Hilton Leith

-Hilton is our current chairperson and sees life as an opportunity to continually learn and change.
+Hilton sees life as an opportunity to continually learn and change.
 Hilton has been fortunate to spend half of his working life free diving for rock lobster, paua and sea urchin.
 The balance was spent in real estate.
 He saw both of these as wonderful opportunities to learn about himself and his connection with his surroundings.
 Hilton is a PADI Rescue Diver and a knowledgeable businessman.
 He believes our future is linked to how we treat our environment today.
 Hilton continues to add value to the trust in the areas of financial processes and strategic vision as a non-consulting trustee.

 The continued development of the Mountains to Sea Conservation Trust brings together an extensive array of professional skills and diverse capabilities.
 We embrace a philosophy of experiential learning and fostering community engagement in education for sustainability and action.
 Our work is unique in its simple yet powerful principles and robust scientific foundation.
 Through this we deliver solutions to some of New Zealand’s most pressing environmental challenges.

 An inspiring blend of community based social marketing, education for sustainability and community engagement principles, combined with demonstrated passion and leadership from our trustees, consultants and co-ordinators provides us with a special ability to motivate change.